yoginderbagga/90DaysOfDevOps/2026/day-61/terraform-fundamentals.md

 2. What issues does IAC resolve that occurs when deploying resources manually via AWS Management console?
 3. Terraform vs other IAC tools (AWS CloudFormation, Pulumni, and Ansible)
 4. Declarative vs Cloud-agnostic.

+### Explanation

+1. Terraform allows you to define, deploy and manage the overall cloud infrastructure including ``servers``, ``database``, ``networks`` etc using the human readable configuration files rather than manually clicking on the AWS or other cloud console.